There’s no doubt that Singapore Changi Airport enjoys a sterling reputation. But is it the single best airport in the world?

 With hundreds of airport across the world eager to stake a claim as the clear best, and hundreds of points of comparison for each airport, it can be a confusing process.
 It’s fortunate then, that this isn’t something we as travelers must do for ourselves.

 The independent UK-based consultancy group Skytrax has it all figured out, or so they claim.
 And they suggest that there is a single, clear, and definitive answer for those looking for the best airport in the world – Singapore Changi Airport.
 The airport finished 2018 as the highest ranked airport on the planet for the sixth year straight, voted for by those who would know best – the committed travelers and tourists who spend significant amounts of their lives in these buildings.
 Singapore’s airport, some 20 kilometers northeast of the downtown area, is one of the largest and busiest transport hubs in Asia, with four passenger terminals and more than 400 destinations.

-We’ll have a look at Changi Airport and see if the claims are true.
+We’ll have a look at Singapore Changi Airport (SIN) and see if the claims are true.
 What can Singapore’s airport offer the experienced and discerning traveler that other great air hubs cannot?
 With lounges, restaurants, health spas, and even a cinema, Changi Airport has built itself on the principle of customer satisfaction and service excellence.
 With such an emphasis on amenities, you could be forgiven for regarding Singapore Airport as a holiday destination unto itself.
 If you’re waiting for a few hours between flights, or your outbound flight has been delayed, the extra hours spent in Changi Airport can be viewed more as an opportunity than an exercise in boredom and frustration.